 MCT Oil vs. Coconut Oil: What Is MCT Oil Really?

 By: Dave Asprey

 If you’ve been drinking Bulletproof Coffee made with XCT Oil or Brain Octane Oil, you’ve already felt the powerful effects these brain-boosting fats have on your energy and cognitive function.

 Brain Octane Oil in your coffee and on your food can raise fat-burning, brain-fueling molecules in your body called ketones much more than coconut oil or MCTs alone.
-But why?
-What is Brain Octane Oil?
+But what is Brain Octane Oil?
 How is it different from MCT oil or coconut oil?
 Read on to find out.

 What is MCT oil?